 These types of coins use an algorithmically governed approach to control the stablecoin supply.
 This is a model known as seignorage shares.

 As demand increases, new stablecoins are created to reduce the price back to the normal level.
 If the coin is trading too low, then coins on the market are bought up to reduce the circulating supply.
 In theory, prices of these stablecoins would remain stable as they are driven by market supply and demand.

 This is the most decentralized and independent form of stablecoin, as it isn’t collateralized to any other asset.
-This means even if the US dollar and the entire crypto market crashes, this form of stablecoin would survive and stay stable.

 However, non-collateralized stablecoins require continual growth to be successful.
 In the event of a crash, there is no collateral to liquidate the coin back into, and everyone’s money would be lost.

-Although still in its early stages, stablecoins have many potential real-world uses.
+Stablecoins have many potential real-world uses.
 Here are just a few examples.